ikluft/pdx-lkmu/README.md

 <a name="current-status"></a>
 ## Current status

 The static site generator runs with the pelican-events-plugin.
 But now it has become obvious that the plugins do not have a way to fill the iCalendar URL field.
-There is probably no longer an option but to modify the Python code with a custom plugin, possibly as a pull request to submit to Makerspace Esslingen because their modified plugin got us most of the way to what we need.
+There is probably no longer an option but to modify the Python code with a custom plugin.
+Using examples from the original Pelican Events plugin and the Makerspace Esslingen modified plugin should get to what we need.
+The intent is to eventually submit the result as an updated Events plugin since none are currently available in the new Pelican Plugins format.